JoelLefkowitz/repr/README.md

 ## Documentation

-Documentation and more detailed examples are hosted on [Github Pages](https://joellefkowitz.github.io/repr).
+Documentation and more detailed examples are hosted on [Pursuit](https://pursuit.purescript.org/packages/purescript-repr).

 ## Usage